andrewbhy/control-vuejs-assignment/README.md

 # Issues

-- [Highest] When logging in as different user after logging out, to-do list from the previous sessions shows up.
+- [fixed] When logging in as different user after logging out, to-do list from the previous sessions shows up.
+    - State is being cleared on logout and the computed cache should clear.
+Component is destroyed aswell.
+Possible guesses :
+        - computed properties are cached as doesn't get cleared even when state is cleared on logout
-    - State is being cleared on logout, biggest suspect is the  vue <transition> storing image of previous screen
+        - ~~is the vue <transition> storing image of previous screen?
+Need to understand how transition works.~~
         - Another suspect is that state update does not trigger the component to re-render
+    - State was not cleared properly;
 - Add To-Do item modal control does not autofocus on the input.

 # Things to do